All Episodes

 And what we've learned is that the American people want the borders enforced.

-We must enforce the borders, secure the borders first.
+We must enforce the border, secure the borders first.

 But then you've still got two other aspects of this issue that have to be resolved as well.

-And we sit need to sit down as Americans and recognize these are God's children as well.
+And we need to sit down as Americans and recognize these are God's children as well.

-That uh that we cut it off there, but that got a huge applause line from the uh from the audience.
+We cut it off there, but that got a huge applause line from the audience.

-Uh and in it in addition to God's children, or Huckabee talked about this, uh Huckabee talked about uh I he because he's in Arkansas, he had some uh illegal immigration proposals for children that would let them go to school and uh paid for by the taxpayers and so forth.
+And in addition to God's children, where Huckabee talked about this, Huckabee talked about, because he's in Arkansas, he had some illegal immigration proposals for children that would let them go to school and paid for by the taxpayers and so forth.

 If you're not going to punish the kids, if you're going to go ahead and pay for their education and do all the, you're just writing an incentive for more parents to come across the border and give birth.